-FOR THE INTERIM PERIOD ENDED SEPTEMBER 30, 2018
+FOR THE INTERIM PERIOD ENDED SEPTEMBER 30, 2019

-Management's discussion and analysis ("MD&A") focuses on significant factors and the operating results and financial position of Diamcor Mining Inc. ("Diamcor" or the "the Company") and its subsidiaries.
-To better understand the MD&A, it should be read in conjunction with the interim unaudited consolidated financial statements and notes thereto for the six-month interim period ended September 30, 2018, and the MD&A and unaudited consolidated financial statements for the six-month interim period ended September 30, 2017.
-The effective date of this MD&A is November 29, 2018.
+Management's discussion and analysis ("MD&A") focuses on significant factors and the operating results and financial position of Diamcor Mining Inc. ("Diamcor" or the "Company") and its subsidiaries.
+To better understand the MD&A, it should be read in conjunction with the interim unaudited consolidated financial statements and notes thereto for the three-month interim period ended September 30, 2019, and the MD&A and unaudited consolidated financial statements for the three-month interim period ended September 30, 2018.
+The effective date of this MD&A is November 14, 2019.

-The unaudited consolidated financial statements for the interim period ended September 30, 2018 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The unaudited consolidated financial statements for the interim period ended September 30, 2019 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 Unless otherwise specified, all financial information is presented in Canadian dollars.